bilikhasan/MyPortfolioProjectNight/README.md

-Portfolyo Projesi
-GENEL BAKIŞ
-✨ Bu projede klasik bir CV dinamik tabanlı bir web sitesine dönüştürüldü.

-💡 Kullanıcının tüm bilgilerini dinamik olarak eklemesi sağlandı.

-💻 Admin Panelinde Ekle/Sil/Güncelle/Listele özellikleri eklendi

-🥮 İstatistikler kullanılarak elde edilen veriler görselleştirildi.

-📑 Siteler üzerinde NavBar ve Sidebar özellikleri ile sayfalar arası yönlendirme ugyulandı.

-📎 CV indirme linkleri eklendi.

-📍 Sosyal medya yönlendirmeleri sağlandı.

-💕 Site ziyaretçilerine İletişim paneli vasıtasıyla Mesaj bırakma özelliği oluşturuldu.

-Kullanılan Teknolojiler
+<b>"Portfolyo Project"</b>

+Hello 🌞 I would like to share my first project, the Portfolio project, which I completed with the training and mentorship of our instructor Murat Yücedağ within M&Y Yazılım Eğitim Akademi Danışmanlık
+In this project, we went beyond the classic CV view and created a dynamic-based Portfolio&CV site.

+💡 Users can add all their information dynamically.

+💻 Add/Delete/Update/List features were added to the Admin Panel.

+🥮 Data obtained using Column Chart and Statistics were visualized.

+📎 CV download links, in-page redirects and social media redirects were added.
+💕 A message leaving feature was created for site visitors via the Communication panel.

-©️ ASP.Net MVC Framework tabanlı
+©️ ASP.Net MVC Framework based

-🔎 Entity Framework ORM aracı olarak kullanıldı
+🔎 Entity Framework was used as an ORM tool.

-💯 DB First Yaklaşımı uygulandı
+💯 DB First Approach was applied.

-✔️ CRUD işlemleri uygulandı
+✔️ CRUD operations were applied.

-🎪 Html-CSS-Boostrap kullanılarak arayüz iyileştirildi

-🚀 LINQ sorguları eklendi
+🚀 LINQ queries were added.

-📚 MSSQL Server ile veri tabanı oluşturuldu

-🔅 DropDownList'ten veri çekildi

-🔨 PartialView kullanılarak sayfalar arası geçiş yönetimi kolaylaştırıldı

-📟 Paging Yapısı kullanılarak Yetenekler sayfasının görünümü sadeleştirildi.

-🌕 ChartJs Plugin kullanılarak grafik oluşturuldu
+📚 Database was created with MSSQL Server.

+🔨 PartialView, Paging structure, data retrieval operations from DropDownList were implemented.

+🌕 Data was converted to a chart using ChartJs Plugin.